lsst-sims/smtn-007/index.rst

 Fields
 ^^^^^^

 All information is currently mandatory due to the LSST Scheduler being responsible for the information.
-However, the new `Sims Survey Fields code`_ is destined end the need for a Scheduler to send this information as all code bases can benefit from the central resource.
-For mapping sky brightness and airmass, a field Id is required by SOCS.
+However, the new `Sims Survey Fields code`_ is destined to end the need for a Scheduler to send this information as all code bases can benefit from the central resource.
+For mapping sky brightness and airmass, a unique field identifier is required by SOCS.
 It does not currently offer HealPix support, however, one can work with the author to determine methodology for commensurate behavior.

 Next Target
 ^^^^^^^^^^^